- Common Language Identifier: AUVLMO

 - Later hops: 1979 — Knob Noster CO

-If you’ve ever driven from St. Louis to Kansas City along Interstate 70, you’ve passed by this site.
+If you’ve ever driven between St. Louis and Kansas City on Interstate 70, you’ve passed by this site.

-In the 1970s, a third telephone-only hop was added — this time to the telephone central office in Knob Noster.
+In the 1970s, a third microwave path was added to Aullville — connecting it with the Knob Noster central office.

-Tim Souder, a former AT&T technician, said many in the Bell System were fond of the building.
-One was Wendell Olson, who lived in nearby Concordia and was featured in the 1999 AT&T Retirees story “Tower Power” of AT&T’s divestiture of the Long Lines towers to American Tower.
+Tim Souder, a former AT&T technician, said many AT&T employees were fond of the building.
+One was Wendell Olson, who lived in nearby Concordia and was featured in the 1999 AT&T Retirees story “Tower Power” of AT&T’s divestiture of the Long Lines towers to American Tower Corporation.

 “The tech that had Aullville always wanted to make it a museum.
 He had storage buildings full of telephony artifacts.
 He lived in Concordia.”